Know your Queue Data Structures in 60 seconds

 Applications:

 A queue is a special Data Structure efficiently used for buffering.
-This concept works similar to the print queue where the jobs buffered are printed based on the order of requests received.
+This concept works similarly to the print queue where the jobs buffered are printed based on the order of requests received.
 We can also use queues to prioritize interrupts to address based on their priority.
 Another simple example of a queue system is the first-come-first-served calls answered in a call center.

 Queue Operations: